 John Vincent Bellezza

 Welcome to Flight of the Khyung and the world’s highest land: Upper Tibet!
 This month and the next two issues feature a new monograph presented here for the first time, leapfrogging hardcopy publication.
 The work describes ancient ceremonial monuments portrayed in the rock art of uppermost Tibet.
 These stepped shrines were carved and painted in many different styles, a tribute to the artistic and religious sentiments of Tibetan ancestors.
 The shrine depictions tell us much about how the higher reaches of the Tibetan Plateau changed religiously over the course of the first millennium of our Common Era.
-From the time in which archaic cults held sway until the introduction and consolidation of Buddhism, stepped shrine rock art highlights cultural milestones in the development of Upper Tibet.
+From the time in which archaic cults held sway until the introduction and consolidation of Buddhism, stepped shrine rock art highlights several cultural milestones in the development of Upper Tibet.

 Other recent publications by the author: